Pseudo-Rehearsal for Continual Learning with Normalizing Flows: Experiments

-We compare our method to the Naive approach --training on all the tasks sequentially without mitigating the CF problem-- and to three established or related rehearsal and regularization approaches: EWC \cite{Kirkpatrick2017overcoming}, GEM \cite{lopez2017gradient}, and ER \cite{pomponi2020er}.
+We compare our method to the naive approach --training on all the tasks sequentially without mitigating the CF problem-- and to the most popular or related rehearsal and regularization approaches: LWF, EWC, GEM, and ER.

-Concerning ER, we used a slightly modified version of the original algorithm to align it to our scenario.
-In the original paper the memory is filled with past images, and during the regularization step only a subset of these images is used to calculate the regularization parameter; in this paper, to align ER to the others rehearsal methods, all the images saved in the external memory are used.
-This is a small modification that improves slightly the result presented in the original paper.